4ms/stm32mp1-baremetal/examples/audio_processor/README.md

 triangle oscillator playing a simple sequencer.
 This is fed into a stereo reverb effect.

-*Djembe*: Plays five physical modeled djembes.
-Algorithm taken from Faust library, and optimized for NEON instructions by me.
-TODO:
+*Djembes*: Plays eight physical modeled djembes hand-drums, panned in stereo.
+Algorithm taken from Faust library.

 *Passthrough*: Just copies the inputs to the outputs.
 Unfortunately the Disco board has a TRRS jack and I haven't yet found a mic that works well with it.